The 1st World Myth of Choice

 This comparison reveals a small insight: the majority of the upper class and Protestant Christians share a common ground — i.e. the richer and/or more religious you are, the more likely you will believe in free will.
 Is free will exclusively American or is it a bias of the rich and religious?

 “Rich” can also be in health, status, knowledge, opportunities, time, etc. — a power dynamic is key.

 On “In Data We Trust”, a study was initiated to see if Protestant ideals had an effect on a nation’s prosperity.
 Free will is often preached at churches to explain everything from the existence of evil, to faith justification and material success.

 The idea persists because it is tied to freedom and responsibility: “If I am not in control, why should I take responsibility for my actions?”
 Yet copious studies from science, economics, mathematics, and theology seem to point by consilience, to the impossibility of free will.

 The idea of “choice” is pervasive in popular culture like books, movies and games.
 Take a sample from Disney’s Marvel series What If?, or Netflix’s Ozark (spot the word “choice” in their introductions) — both targeted toward families, the foundation for our values.
 This pattern expands onto more serious issues, from gender and abortion to vaccines: “Gender is a choice”, “My body, my choice”.
 Be warned, popularity does not equate truth.
 Repetition makes a lie come true and propagandists know this.

-Consider the possibility that the “choice ideology” might be a construct of propaganda
+Consider the possibility that the “choice ideology” might be a subconscious construct of propaganda

 There seems to be a correlation between how comfortable someone is in life and their tendency to believe in this bias.
 This popular rhetoric is construed to deceive if we don’t question our reality.
 Our tendency to connect free will to responsibility might be due to the logical fallacy of correlation vs. causation; yet both ideas can be mutually exclusive.